-Name or Organisation : Mr and Mrs Stephen He eath 3.
-To which part of the Local Plan does this represen tation relate?
+Name or Organisation : Dr Philip Hawtin 3.
+To which part of the Local Plan does this representation relate?
 Paragraph Policy 44 Proposals Map 4.
 Do you consider the Local Plan is: 4.(1) Legally compliant Yes No 4.(2) Sound (Positively Prepared, Effective and Justified) Yes No X 4 (3) Complies with the Duty to co- operate Yes No Please mark as appropriate.
-5. Please give details of why you consi is unsound or fails to comply with the dipossible.
-If you wish to support the legal compliance with the duty to co-operate comments. luty to co-oper ate.
-Please be as prec ness of the Local Plan ise as or its 5
+5. Please give details of why you consider the Local Plan is not legally compliant or is unsound or fails to comply with the duty to co-operate.
+Please be as precise as possible.
+If you wish to support the legal compliance or soundness of the Local Plan or its compliance with the duty to co-operate, please also use this box to set out your comments.
+The consequents in this continuous for to the Male Consequence Delice AA